FelipeKoga/Vitamin.kt/README.md

 The Kotlin/JS code is located in the core folder, and it’s currently configured for the JS target.
 However, it’s easy to extend it to other platforms like Android, iOS, or JVM.

-A big thank you to [@wtchnm](https://github.com/wtchnm) for creating an amazing Vite starter template.
+Thanks to [@wtchnm](https://github.com/wtchnm) for creating an amazing Vite starter template.
 I was able to easily integrate Kotlin/JS and run tests to ensure everything is working smoothly.
 You can check it out [here](https://github.com/wtchnm/Vitamin).

 #### Getting started